lupusorina/lupusorina.github.io/_posts/2024-12-25-books_lobster.md

 ---
 layout: post
-title:  Book "Lessons from the Lobster"
+title:  Book "Lessons from the Lobster.
+Eve Marder's Work in Neuroscience"
 date:   2025-01-19 13:39:00
 description: Book "Lessons from the Lobster"
-tags: books
+tags: books AI
 ---

 ## Review of the book "Lessons from the Lobster.
 Eve Marder's Work in Neuroscience"